cesbo/help/content/astra/quick-start/license/index.en.md

 To install new license folow an instruction in the email with new license.

-Restart Astra from console: `systemctl restart astra`
+After license installation restart Astra from console: `systemctl restart astra`